Dr-D/learning-c/flex/flex1/README.md

 ```bash
 gcc lex.yy.c -lfl -o lexer
 ```
-You can open teh lex.yy.c file as it is a basically a c source code file that is compiled to create and executable.
+You can open the lex.yy.c file as it is basically a c source code file that is compiled with the fl(flex) library to create an executable.

 Run the executable:
 ```bash